Rules of Debate

 No Member may speak twice during debate on any motion, though the mover of a substantive motion may speak a second time to close the debate (the “right of reply”).
 A motion, an amendment and a subamendment are three separate questions and are treated as such for the purposes of this rule.

 Any Member participating in debate must address the Speaker.
-Since one of the basic principles of procedure in the House is that the proceedings be conducted in terms of a free and civil discourse, Members are less apt to engage in direct heated exchanges and personal attacks when their comments are directed to the Chair rather than to another Member.
+Since one of the basic principles of procedure in the House is that the proceedings be conducted in terms of a free and civil discourse, Members are less apt to engage in direct heated exchanges and personal attacks when their comments are directed to the Chair rather than to other Members.

 While there is no Standing Order setting down a dress code for Members participating in debate, Speakers have ruled that to be recognized to speak, tradition and practice require all Members, male or female, to dress in contemporary business attire.
 The contemporary practice and unwritten rule require, therefore, that male Members wear a jacket and tie as standard dress.